Brooklyn Historic Railway Association

 Beard Street Piers

 The Brooklyn Historic Railway Association (BHRA) was a non-profit organization dedicated to returning trolleys to the streets of Brooklyn, NY.
 The BHRA's origin began with the rediscovery of the Atlantic Avenue Tunnel by Bob Diamond in 1980.
-BHRA ... more
+BHRA was... more

 The Brooklyn Historic Railway Association (BHRA) was a non-profit organization dedicated to returning trolleys to the streets of Brooklyn, NY.